fredwu/fredwu.me-v3/src/pages/blog/2013-06-29-the-future-of-computing-the-future-of-computer.md

 > **Matz:** The traditional approach of developing software is still the norm.
 For example, some corporations, even though use Amazon Web Services, still rely on system administrators to handle their infrastructure.
 It is too common to see a software development team consists of over a dozen people.
 >
-> This in my opinion defeats the purpose and forfeits the benefits of “not owning” servers.
+> This in my opinion defeats the purpose and forfeits the benefits of "not owning" servers.
 There are simply too many of these case studies whereby only on the surface of cloud computing is explored and understood.
 >
-> I have to say I am disappointed by some of the so-called “private clouds” owned by large corporations.
+> I have to say I am disappointed by some of the so-called "private clouds" owned by large corporations.
 The advantage of cloud computing is to utilise multiple computers in the cloud, but those private clouds are essentially their internal data centres.
 Isn’t that the same as owning a bunch of servers?

 ![](/img/posts/old/tumblr_inline_mp4x3ym1v61qz4rgp.jpg)